AlexSerbanG/ReactReduxAndMaterialUI-StarterKit-UI/README.md

 4. Set up some scripts to help automate running the entire process
 5. Set up linting rules in a eslint config json file and further extended the npm scripts to include linting as well
 6. Added the index.js file as an entry point to the app and actually ran the app on express
-7. a) Added webpack and config file
+7. a.
+Added webpack and config file
-  b) Moved linting rules to the config file
+  b.
+Moved linting rules to the config file
 8. Added React and babel (and babel config in the package json) and wrote a component
 9. Added Hot Reloading capabilites and configs
 10. Added Typescript and with it a tsconfig file
 11. Added Material UI and rendered my first mui component
 12. Added Redux to the app and rendered my first redux connected component
+13. Added testing capabilites using Mocha, Expect and Enzyme

 ## Help came from and thanks go to
 - Cory House with his Pluralsight courses: -Building a Javascript Development Environment and - Building Applications with React and Redux in ES6